FlorisHendriks/HTTP_provisioning/README.md

 The script will ask to enter some values in order to set everything up properly.

 ## Step 3
-Open up a browser and visit https://intermediate.example/management_script/ (replace hostname with your intermediate server FQDN) to generate Windows_Intune_management_script.ps1 and macOS_management_script.sh management scripts.
+Open up a browser and visit https://intermediate.example.org/management_script/ (replace hostname with your intermediate server FQDN) to generate Install-VPN-Tunnel.ps1 and install_vpn_tunnel.sh management scripts.

 ## Step 4
-Place and configure the Windows_Intune_management_script.ps1 and macOS_management_script.sh in Intune.
+Place and configure the Install-VPN-Tunnel.ps1 and install_vpn_tunnel.sh in Intune.
 Make sure that you configure the Windows PowerShell script to run in a 64 bit PowerShell host (see Figure below).

 ![image](https://user-images.githubusercontent.com/47246332/188602159-d199b46b-71ac-4fb4-943f-cfac12ed29b9.png)